bobby-valenzuela/Dev-Environment/README.md

 `:wa ` - ("write all") save all open buffers
 `:e!` - erase all unsaved changes
 `:bufdo e!` - erase all unsaved changes (in all open buffers)
 `:w !diff %` - view changes in vim before saving
+`:verbose map Q` - see what is mapped to the `Q` key

 <br />